ADMINISTRATION:

 younger Peel was educated at Harrow School and at Oxford University,

-went on to hold a number of important government posts, including
+on to hold a number of important government posts, including that

-that of Home Secretary, when he laid the foundations of the
+of Home Secretary, when he laid the foundations of the Metropolitan

-Metropolitan Police Force.
-Until relatively recent times, policemen
+Police Force.
+Until relatively recent times, policemen were still

 Manchester's

-the town's people, so that the best possible monument could
+town's people, so that the best possible monument could be raised

 The